 A very heavy-duty resistance band can provide and withstand 150 to 175 pounds of tension.
 That said, it’s never wise to “test” the strength of a resistance band by hanging from it, over-stretching it, or even just hanging deadweight from one when you need a rest.

-Resistance bands can be inexpensive, convenient ways to build strength and tone muscle in almost any exercise routine.
+Resistance bands can be inexpensive, convenient ways to build strength and stimulate muscle growth, without the use of free weights.

 While once dismissed as nothing but physical therapy tools, exercise bands have grown in popularity for everything from yoga to home gym setups, thanks to their versatility in full-body fitness.